Granary/granary/docs/building-the-kernel.md

 Uncompress this archive somewhere, e.g. `~/Code/linux-3.8`, and navigate to this directory in your terminal.

-## Step 2: Modify the kernel to make it have larger stacks.
+## Step 2: Increase kernel stack sizes.

 In `arch/ia64/include/asm/ptrace.h` modify the following: